MichaelKoster70/RemoteDebuggerLaunchExtension/README.md

-# RemoteDebuggerLaunchExtension
+# Remote Debugger Launch Extension
-Visual Studio Extension providing a full F5 experience for debugging .NET code on Linux based targets
+Visual Studio 2022 Extension package providing a full F5 experience for debugging .NET code on Linux based targets

+## Usage

+## Documentation
+Additional documentation can be found in the [docs](docs) folder